-Apps and websites are so often designed as a ‘nice to have’ rather than serving a real purpose – delivering a better customer experience.
+The design for mobile apps and websites’ are so often ‘nice to have’ rather than serving a real purpose – delivering a better customer experience.
 Design that puts the user at its heart often encourages better interactions between customers and the brand; it gets down to the heart of the crux and can solve problems effectively.

 You may have noticed financial services companies investing heavily in digital touchpoints in the past few years or so to maintain relevance in the changing technological landscape.
 It is clear that customers expect seamless services and convenience.
 To address this, Barclays developed Pingit, a mobile-payment app which sends and receives money with just a mobile number – designed for convenience and used to evolve their offering to tech-fluent customers.

 We’ve all most likely felt the frustrations of banking: cards frozen while abroad, waiting in a long phone queue to speak to a human, or felt overdraft fees and legacy security systems hamper our ability to get a simple task done.
 These are some of the common woes people have when interacting with commercial banking.
 So, why not address them head on?
 The fully digitised Monzo Bank, where customers are only able to use its services through an app, is solving the biggest complaint against banking: lack of consideration for the customer experience.
 Using the discovery, alpha, beta and live model when designing services, Monzo tests iterations with weekly user testing sessions of both users and non-users to create improvements to the app before pushing them live.
 Monzo even publicly shares the live roadmap of products it is building.